akisonlyforu/mobilepush-cli-plugin/mobilepush_cli.md

 ## ibmcloud pn init
 {: #mobilepush-initialize-cli}

-Before proceeding with initializing the CLI plug-in make sure that you have set your ibmcloud account to particular resource group.
+Before proceeding with initializing the CLI plug-in make sure that you have selected the region and set your ibmcloud account to particular resource group.
 {: note}

 Initialize the cli plug-in by using the following command: